MicrosoftDocs/cpp-docs/docs/vs-2015/mfc/reference/clistctrl-class.md

  Returns `true` on success, `false` on failure.

 ### Remarks
- This member function emulates the functionality of the [LVM_SORTGROUPS](http://msdn.microsoft.com/library/windows/desktop/bb761225) message, as described in the [!INCLUDE[winSDK](../Token/winSDK_md.md)].
+ This member function emulates the functionality of the [LVM_SORTGROUPS](http://msdn.microsoft.com/library/windows/desktop/bb761225) message, as described in the Windows SDK.

 ##  <a name="clistctrl__sortitems"></a>  CListCtrl::SortItems
  Sorts list view items by using an application-defined comparison function.